Surathkal

-Surathkal(kn:ಸುರತ್ಕಲ್)" is one of the major localities in the northern part of Mangaluru taluk located on National Highway 66 (old NH-17) in the Dakshina Kannada district, Karnataka state, India on the shore of Arabian sea.
+Surathkal(kn:ಸುರತ್ಕಲ್)" is an area (locality) within the city of Mangaluru.
 It is a municipality merged with Mangaluru City Corporation.
 It lies between Gurupura (Phalguni) and Pavanje (Nandini) rivers.
 It is the northern suburb and can be considered as the northernmost area of Mangaluru until Mukka.
 Surathkal has a railway station on Konkan railway route which connects cities of Mumbai to Mangaluru.
 Surathkal is 8 km north of New Mangalore seaport, 4 km west of Mangalore Refinery and Petrochemicals Limited and 16 km west of Mangalore International Airport This region has developed educationally, industrially and commercially can be regarded as one of the crucial localities in Mangaluru and coastal Karnataka.
 The only NIT of Karnataka is situated here which is adjacent to the national highway NH 66.
 Mukka a popular name in Indian surfing is also situated close to Surathkal.
 Surathkal beach is well known for its cleanliness and well maintained like other beaches in Mangaluru.